pmetzger/simh-docs/docs/pdp6_doc.md

-During the mid 1960s a group at MIT, who where not happy with how Multics was being developed, decided to create their own operating system which they called Incompatible Timesharing System "ITS".
-The name was a play on the original project called Compatible Timesharing System "CTSS".
+During the mid 1960s a group at MIT, who where not happy with how Multics was being developed, decided to create their own operating system, which they called Incompatible Timesharing System, or "ITS".
+The name was a play on an earlier project called the Compatible Timesharing System, or "CTSS".
 CTSS was implemented by MIT on their IBM 7090 as an experimental system that allowed multiple time sharing users to co-exist on the same machine running batch processing, hence the term "Compatible".

 Also during the mid 1960s a group at Stanford Artificial Intelligence Laboratory (SAIL), started with a version of TOPS-10 and heavily modified it to become WAITS.

-During the 1970s, Tymshare modified TOPS-10 to support random access files, paging with working sets and spawnable processes.
-This ran on the KI10, KL10 and KS10.
+During the 1970s, Tymshare modified TOPS-10 to support random access files, paging with working sets, and spawnable processes.
+This ran on the KI10, KL10, and KS10.

 The PDP-10 was ultimately replaced by the VAX.